St. Armands

 Resilient Construction

-There are primarily three types of houses on St. Armands Key:
+These are the primary types of houses on St. Armands Key:

 1. Original, single-story, mid-century modern ranches/bungalows from the 1950s and 1960s.